Skip to main content

 • Action normalization is deterministic for equivalent payloads.

-• Approval checks execute before side effects.
+• Approval checks execute before side effects in the traced execution path.

 Invalid when